 Missing out on hours of sleep, struggling with breastfeeding, and recovering from a second-degree tear are challenges that I’m sure many mothers deal with, but it really took a toll on me.
 Especially since my husband was a full-time student during the day and worked at night.
 While he did everything he could to help as much as possible, I felt like all the weight was on my shoulders.

 In my mind, he had the luxury of walking in and out of rooms without knowing exactly where the baby was at all times.
+There were plenty of times in the day where a human life wasn’t dependent on his actions.
 This may seem small and petty, but I envied his ability to move as if a life didn’t depend on his every action; whereas, I felt like I couldn’t be more than a few feet away from our baby at all times.

 I was the only one that could feed our son, so I was the one waking up at all hours of the night to feed him.
 I had to keep an eye on him 98% of the time because no one else was around.
 Showers became a luxury and my daily attire consisted of a nursing tank top and a pair of sweats.
 I looked like those stay at home moms that got makeovers on the Maury show.

 A week later, my mother returned and helped tremendously with the baby.
 JC was not an easy sleeper and seemed to suffer from constipation and gas so her help couldn’t have came at a better time.
 My mom would give me breaks to take a shower, eat, and sleep when she could.
 On Sundays, my in-laws would come over and make me take a nap while they spent time with their new grand baby.
 Anytime I heard my baby cry, I’d jump out of bed and my in-laws would rush me back to my bedroom, reminding me that they can take care of a baby.

 You’d think with all this help, I’d be in mommy bliss.
 But I wasn’t.

 As time went on, I just didn’t feel right.